-SCT.
+The economic significance of these estimates will be assessed in the following section.
+Here we simply note that the estimated γ from column 4 of Table 3 implies that a one standard deviation (s.d.) movement of BCC is associated with a reduction in SCT of just 0.05 percentage points (p.p.), which is 2% of the standard deviation of SCT.
 Similar magnitudes are implied by the estimated γ for each of the other two tax variables (from Columns 5 and 6 of Table 3): A one s.d. movement of BCC is associated with an increase in the ITC of 0.09 p.p.
-(4 percent of the ITC s.d.) and a decrease in the CAW of 0.98 p.p.
-(8 percent of the CAW s.d.).
+(4% of the ITC s.d.) and a decrease in the CAW of 0.98 p.p.
+(8% of the CAW s.d.).
 As we will show in Section V, however, even such small movements in tax rates can imply large movements in business profits, making business campaign contributions a worthwhile investment.